noseglasses/Leidokos-CMake/README.md

 # Todos
 This is still a work in progress.
 The following work-packages remain to be done, before this project can be released.
-* Cleanup
-* Documentation of all CMake variables
 * Add travis testing of the build system, and explain in this README what is actually tested
 * Add automatic tests that assert binary compatibility of two firmwares that are build with Kaleidoscope-CMake and the stock's Makefile build system